-Applications for the MPH are received online at: SOPHAS.
+Applications for the MPH are received online via our centralized application system, SOPHAS.
 Falsification of application information will void admission to Texas Tech University Health Sciences Center.
-All sections of the online application must be completed, and it must be submitted prior to the application closing date.
-Application deadlines and application instructions are available on the Admissions page of the SPPH website.
+All sections of the SOPHAS application must be completed, any required materials requested submitted through that portal, and it must be submitted to SOPHAS prior to the application closing date.
+SOPHAS will then verify the application and send it to TTUHSC.

+Application deadlines and additional application instructions are available on the Admissions page of the SPPH website.